 The issue is that the drive TO Sequoia National Park can take a pretty long time, depending on where you’re coming from.

-Visit two days: If you do have a long drive coming in, I’d recommend taking it easy the first day, staying the night at Wuksachi Lodge in Sequoia, and then getting a head start in the morning, before all the daytrippers and crowds arrive.
+Should you stay overnight?
+If you do have a long drive coming in, I’d recommend taking it easy the first day, staying the night at Wuksachi Lodge in Sequoia, and then getting a head start in the morning, before all the daytrippers and crowds arrive.

 Drive to Sequoia

 Sequoia National Park is nestled up in the Sierra Mountains.
 It takes about an hour to reach it from Three Rivers, an unincorporated community at the foothills.
-The road is windy, curving over cliff sides, hugging the mountain.
-But once you emerge into the park, you’ll drive past gorgeous sequoia trees that seem magical.
-The drive is worth it, don’t worry.

 We drove from Southern California, so it took us almost six hours to make it to Sequoia National Park.
 To break up the long drive, we made a few stops on the way.